31 genera

 Flowers: June-August

-Distribution: Widely distributed throughout most of Washington; British Columbia south to California, east to the Rocky Mountains.
+Distribution: Widely distributed on both sides of the Cascades crest in Washington; British Columbia to California, east to the Rocky Mountains.

 Habitat: Sagebrush plains to mountain slopes.